 Then you can move on to other parts of the proposal.

 There are a couple of ways to replace text in Word.
 First, place your mouse cursor inside a text box.
 Select the text you want to replace.
 Then type in your new text.

 Or press Control-A on a PC to select all the text in a text box, delete it, and type from scratch.
 Here's how that looks:

-Follow this simple process to replace placeholder text throughout the Microsoft Word business proposal doc.
+Repeat the steps to replace the rest of the placeholder text in your Word business proposal doc.

 10. Tweak the Proposal Design